vectorzero/blog/blog/posts/algorithms/math/radian.md

 date: 2022-06-06
 headerImage: /img/in-post/2022-06-02/header3.jpg
 permalinkPattern: /post/:year/:month/:day/:slug/
-catalog: true
-hide: false
+hide: true
 tags:
   - 算法
 ---

 The **radian** (symbol **rad**) is the unit for measuring angles, and is the standard unit of angular measure used in many areas of mathematics.

 The length of an arc of a unit circle is numerically equal to the measurement in radians of the angle that it subtends; one radian is just under `57.3` degrees.

 An arc of a circle with the same length as the radius of that circle subtends an angle of `1 radian`.
 The circumference subtends an angle of `2π radians`.

 ![Radian](https://upload.wikimedia.org/wikipedia/commons/4/4e/Circle_radians.gif)

 A complete revolution is 2π radians (shown here with a circle of radius one and thus circumference `2π`).

 ![2 pi Radian](https://upload.wikimedia.org/wikipedia/commons/6/67/2pi-unrolled.gif)